smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Re-Names-and-Diversity.md

 But I also spoke with a feminist in Budapest who put it another way:

 >"Imagine you are a woman in tech, in a room full of men that are struggling to fathom that you are a woman to start with.
-Do you really want to start talking about nipples?""
+Do you really want to start talking about nipples?"

 I can see what she means.
 A male developer on skype once opined to me in the middle of a dev chat:

 >"Good software is like a good bitch.
-It always does what it is supposed to.""
+It always does what it is supposed to."

 This kind of humour creates a pointless 'us' vs 'them' attitude many men and women find repulsive.
 But with these kinds of moronic flippancies being far too common in tech, then perhaps silly Python boy-humor will not save the day.